Dual spaces of cadlag processes: Abstract

 \section{Abstract}

-This article characterizes topological duals of Fr\'echet spaces of stochastic processes.
-This is done by analyzing the optional projection on spaces of cadlag processes whose pathwise supremum norm belongs to a given Fr\'echet space of random variables.
-We employ functional analytic arguments that unify various results in the duality theory of stochastic processes and also yields new ones of both practical and theoretical interest.
-In particular, we find an explicit characterization of dual of the Banach space of adapted cadlag processes of class $(D)$.
-When specialized to regular processes, we obtain a simple proof of the main result of \cite{bis78} on projections of continuous processes.
+This article characterizes topological duals of spaces of cadlag processes.
+We obtain extensions of functional analytic results of Dellacherie and Meyer that underlie many fundamental results in stochastic analysis.
+In particular, we obtain a characterization of the dual of cadlag processes of class $(D)$ in terms of optional measures of essentially bounded variation.
+When specialized to regular processes, we find extensions of the main result of Bismut \cite{bis78} on projections of continuous processes.
+The dual characterizations yield existence results and optimality conditions for many fundamental problems from optimal stopping to singular stochastic control well beyond classical formulations.